 Your child must be without a fever for a full 24 hours before even considering sending him or her back to school.
 In my opinion, you should really wait 48 hours, but I understand that this isn’t an option for most people.
 Staying home from school should mean rest, and no running errands with parents, play dates, or lunch with friends.
 This is a time when the body should be recovering and getting stronger.
 Rest and sleep is imperative for the body to heal.

-Some guidelines for when a child can return to school after an infection:
+Some guidelines for when a child can go back to school after being sick with an infection:

 Strep Throat– At least 24 hours after the start of antibiotics and without fever.